jchavando/Flicks2/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+  * [x] Allowed the user to view details like release date and whether it's an adult film or not

 ## Video Walkthrough